 A veterinarian who is accredited under section 4A.07 of the Export Control (Animals) Order 2004 to carry out duties in relation to the export of livestock.
 Otherwise known as an Australian Government Accredited Veterinarian (AAV).
-The AAV will be accredited as a member of LEIMT and able to comply with regulations of State and Territory departments which apply until the ship unties, and leaves the loading port.

 Adverse effect

 An abnormal, harmful or undesirable effect on an animal that causes anatomical or functional damage, irreversible physical changes, or increases in susceptibility to other biological, chemical, or environmental stresses.